Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

     preprocess_mnist_files(mnist_dir, "t10k")
 ```

-As you can see files will be stored either in the directory defined by the `MNIST_DATA_DIR` environmnet variable, or locally under the `data/mnist` path if `MNIST_DATA_DIR` variable is unset.
+As you can see files will be stored either in the directory defined by the `MNIST_DATA_DIR` environment variable, or locally under the `data/mnist` path if `MNIST_DATA_DIR` variable is unset.

 ## Building classification model